What Every Podcast Website Needs

 - Press/Media page

-Always make sure that your contact form is working.
-Do a test to make sure that you receive messages without any issues.
+Lastly, make sure the contact form is working.
+Test to make sure you receive messages without any issues.

 Lastly, most podcasters fail to let their listeners know how often they can expect to listen to new episodes.

-Set expectations by letting your listeners know on your Home page how frequently they can expect to hear from you.
+Set expectations by letting your listeners know how frequently they can expect to hear from you right on your “Home” page.
 Also, include the day of the week.

 What things do you think every podcast website should have?